syntax-tree/mdast-util-to-markdown/readme.md

 Marker to use in certain cases where the primary bullet for ordered items doesn’t work (`'.'` or `')'`, default: none).

-There is one case where the primary bullet for ordered items can’t be used:
+There is one case where the primary bullet for ordered items cannot be used:

 *   When two ordered lists appear next to each other: `1. a\n2) b`.
     CommonMark added support for `)` as a marker, but other markdown parsers